syakirharis25/css/README.md

 $ git status
 ```

-If there is an error message
+If there is an error message.
 ```
 ! [rejected]        master -> master (non-fast-forward)
 error: failed to push some refs to 'https:///github.com/syakirharis25/css.git'